ruicliu/botframework-telephony/AcquirePhoneNumber.md

 ### Step 3 - Choose Phone Number Area code
 In the next page that follows, select the Country, Toll-Free/State/Region and a City to obtain a specific area code.
 Additionaly also specify the number of phone numbers you need.

+**NOTE**:
+ * Due to varying laws, not all countries are available in this dropdown. **If your target country is not in the dropdown**, you will need to follow instructions [here](https://docs.microsoft.com/en-us/microsoftteams/manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization?toc=/skypeforbusiness/toc.json&bc=/skypeforbusiness/breadcrumb/toc.json) and provide the "911" emergency local address required by local authorities for calls originating from that phone number.
+* For IVR private preview customers, if you are unable to get phone numbers (for whatever reason) in the admin portal, you can also reach out to the number management team at gcstnmsd@microsoft.com, provide them your subscription name and a number of Service Phone Numbers required.
+That team will work with you to provision the numbers you require into your subscription and clear all region-specific local authority requirements.

-If you will have several bots in your IVR as skills (you can develop each skill separately and transfer calls between those), you can obtain more than one phone number -  You can also use one phone number for pre-production, and one for production loads
+If you will have several bots in your IVR as skills (you can develop each skill separately and transfer calls between those), you can obtain more than one phone number.
+You can also use one phone number for pre-production, and one for production loads:

 ![](images/selectLocation.jpg)

-**NOTE**:
- * Due to varying laws, not all countries are available in this dropdown.
-If your target country is not in the dropdown, you will need to follow instructions [here](https://docs.microsoft.com/en-us/microsoftteams/manage-phone-numbers-for-your-organization/manage-phone-numbers-for-your-organization?toc=/skypeforbusiness/toc.json&bc=/skypeforbusiness/breadcrumb/toc.json) and provide the "911" emergency local address required by local authorities for calls originating from that phone number.
-* For IVR private preview customers, if you are unable to get phone numbers (for whatever reason) in the admin portal, you can also reach out to the number management team at gcstnmsd@microsoft.com.
-That team will work with you to provide the numbers you require.

 ### Step 4 - Acquire number(s)
 The system will query available regional inventory of phone numbers and offer you several options.
 You can uncheck phone numbers you do not want, and press Acquire Numbers for those numbers that you like: